lablup/backend.ai-docs-webui/docs/installation/installation.rst

    # Exit container
    exit

-To restore the from the backup data, you can execute the following command.
+To restore the DB from the backup data, you can execute the following commands.
 Specific options may vary depending on the configuration.

 .. code-block:: shell